EmilioCliff/inventory-system/README.md

 4. Access the application through your web browser and log in with your credentials.
 5. Begin managing your medicine inventory, recording transactions, and generating invoices and receipts.

-## Project Contributors
-- Emilio Limo Cliff (Lead Developer)

-## License
-This project is licensed under the [Add License Name] License.

 ## Contact Information
-For inquiries or support, please contact [Your Email Address].
+For inquiries or support, please contact emiliocliff@gmail.com.